The 43rd Unlock London walk will take place on Saturday April 18th 2026 in North West London.

 The Tower Hamlets walk is still on our website (below) as one of the Virtual Unlock Walks (2020) and so if you'd like to walk the route virtually instead you can scroll down the page to find it.

-Donations still needed
+Donations still needed and Thank you!

 We are very grateful to all those who support Unlock through our London walk.
 Your contributions make our work possible.